 Nearby | Don’t miss a trip to see the incredible Marble Caves from Puerto Río Tranquilo.

 Southbound | Keep following the Carretera Austral and explore Lago General Carrera.

 Heading north | Stick to the Carretera Austral and hike Cerro Castillo and visit Coyhaique.

-Many people who’ve visited the glacier and San Rafael Lagoon have called it a once in a lifetime trip.
+Many people who’ve visited Laguna San Rafael and glacier have called it a once in a lifetime trip.